Traneptora/grimoire/_posts/2015-01-10-true-resurrection.markdown

 **Range**: Touch

-**Components**: V, S, M (a sprinkle of holy water and diamonds worth at least 25,000 gp, which the spell consumes)
+**Components**: V, S, M (a sprinkle of holy water and diamonds worth at least 25,000gp, which the spell consumes)

 **Duration**: Instantaneous